Glossary

 Notice of default

-Written notice to a borrower that a default has occurred and that legal action may be taken.
+Written notice to a borrower that a default has occurred, and that legal action may be taken.

-Office of Comptroller Currency
+Office of the Comptroller of the Currency (OCC)

-Owner financing
+Owner financing (or Creative financing)

 Payment change date